nicklockwood/iVersion/README.txt

 If the default iVersion behaviour doesn't meet your requirements, you can implement your own by using the advanced properties, methods and delegate.
 The properties below let you access internal state and override it:

 updateURL - The URL that the app will direct the user to if an update is detected and they choose to download it.
-You can use this to implement your own download button.
+If you are implementing your own download button, you should probably use the openAppPageInAppStore method instead, especially on Mac OS, as the process for opening the Mac app store is more complex than merely opening the URL.

 ignoredVersion - The version string of the last app version that the user ignored.
 If the user hasn't ignored any releases, this will be nil.
 Set this to nil to clear the ignored version.